Someone you love is struggling, and the kind, obvious thing to say is: just go to therapy. Maybe you’ve said it. Maybe someone has said it to you.

 Wait times (~6 weeks average; 3+ months for waitlisted psychologists): APA Monitor, mental health services wait times and NPR Health Shots, psychologist waitlist survey.

-Figures current as of June 2026.
+Figures current as of July 2026.

 Disclaimer

 This article is for educational and informational purposes only.
-It does not constitute medical, clinical, legal, or therapeutic advice, and reading it does not create a therapist-client relationship with Matthew Sexton, LCSW or Mental Wealth Solutions, Inc..
-Although the author is a licensed clinical social worker, the content in this article is not clinical assessment, diagnosis, or treatment.
+It does not constitute medical, clinical, legal, or therapeutic advice, and reading it does not create a therapist-client relationship with Matthew Sexton, LCSW or Mental Wealth Solutions, Inc. Although the author is a licensed clinical social worker, the content in this article is not clinical assessment, diagnosis, or treatment.

 If you are in immediate emotional crisis, you can reach the 988 Suicide & Crisis Lifeline by calling or texting 988 (US).
 If you are experiencing domestic violence or are in physical danger, contact the National Domestic Violence Hotline at 1-800-799-7233 or visit thehotline.org.
 In a life-threatening emergency, call 911.